Patents - Ukraine: Lexology GTDT Practice Guides

 - To what extent can ‘equivalents’ of the claimed subject matter be shown to infringe?

 The doctrine of equivalents is, therefore, applicable to Ukraine.
-The legal basis for applying it is article 28, paragraph 2 of the Patent Law.
-Furthermore, the Ukrainian Patent and Trademark Office provides interpretation of the doctrine of equivalents and its application in the assessment of novelty in its Methodical Guidelines for Examination of Inventions and Utility Models.
+The legal basis for applying it is article 28, paragraph 2 of the Law on Protection of Rights to Inventions and Utility Models.
+Furthermore, the Patent and Trademark Office provides an interpretation of the doctrine of equivalents and its application in the assessment of novelty in its Methodical Guidelines for Examination of Inventions and Utility Models.

 Discovery of evidence